January 25, 2021

 Place sensors in areas most prone to changing temperatures.
 You should also watch the stable areas.
 This will help you troubleshoot problems if they occur.

-Sensors should be installed near the pharmaceutical products.
+Sensors should be installed near pharmaceutical products.
 You should place sensors at different heights and near doors and ceiling fans.
 These are places where temperatures will fluctuate.

 You should also be aware that different countries establish different standards.
 Your layout will depend on local guidelines as far as the total number of sensors to hook up.